-Whether you go for a bleached or unbleached filter, quality always comes before the color.
+Whether you go for a bleached or unbleached paper coffee filter, quality always comes before the color.
 You can take a look at the If You Care Unbleached Coffee Filters.
 These go through fewer processes than bleached filters, and they’re quite affordable.
-The filters are made from certified wood coming from sustainably-managed forests, so they’re environmentally-friendly.
+The filters are made from certified wood coming from sustainably managed forests, so they’re environmentally friendly.

 Are all Permanent Coffee Filters Metal?

 Although permanent filters cost more than paper filters, they’re more cost-efficient in the long run.
 Permanent filters are metal and are either basket or cone-shaped.
 Most coffee lovers prefer gold-toned filters because they’re more durable.